BuenoIT/BuenoIT/README.md

 💻 I am currently looking for a junior developer role<br>
 📚 I am enrolled in a computer programming course at Conestoga College in Canada :canada: <br>
 💬 Ask me about anything related to JavaScript Development<br>
-🎮  Graduate in Production Engineering <br>
+🎮  Graduate in Production Engineering + MBA in Project Managament <br>
 🐶 I love dogs and online games 🎮...<br>
 💫 and life :)